shunzh/RLCodeBase/README.md

 Example:

-``python gridworld.py -a Modular -g ObstacleGrid -k 10``
+``python gridworld.py -a Modular -g ObstacleGrid -k 10 -q``

-The runs Modular agent in ObstacleGrid domain, with 10 iterations.
+- `-a Modular`: use modular agent
+- `-g ObstacleGrid`: in ObstacleGrid domain.
+- `-k 10`: run 10 iterations.
+- `-q`: quite running, not showing the learning process.

 Define new agent
 --------------